-The daytime running lights consist of LEDs.
+The DRL LED headlight running lights consist of LED lights.
 If an LED light fails, go to an authorised workshop for its replacement.

-When the daytime driving light is switched on, only the individual lights come on $>>> \triangle$.
+When the dautime driving light is switched on, only the individual lights come on \gg \triangle .

-The daytime running lights turn on every time the ignition is switched on, if the switch is in position 0 or AUTO, according to the level of exterior lighting.
+The dautime running lights turn on every time the ignition is switched on, if the switch is in position 0 or AUTO, according to the level of exterior liahtina.

-When the light switch is in position AUTO, a light sensor automatically switches dipped beam on and off (including the control and instrument lighting) or the daytime running lights depending on the level of exterior lighting.
+When the light switch is in position AUTO, a light sensor automatically switches dipped beam on and off (including the control and instrument lighting) or the dautime running lights depending on the level of exterior lighting.